ProtoconNet/protocon-general-doc/docs/model/currency.rst

 | For example, suppose that block data with a block height of 10 is moved to an external storage.

-| Here we will do this using the node’s *deploy key*.
+| Here, we will do this using the node's *deploy key*.
-| This *deploy key* of the node is a key that can be used instead of the private key of the node.
+| This *deploy key* of the node is a key that can be used instead of the private key.

 | See ``deploy key`` command in :ref:`deploy command` for how to create a deploy key.